ciscowireless/wifi-dashboard/README.md

 Grafana dashboard .json export is available in /grafana directory, import into existing Grafana installation

-Queries can be easily modified to aggregate data from different WLC/SSID names
+Queries can be easily modified to show data from different WLC/SSID names, or to filter AP metrics by RF/Site tag

 The InfluxDB datasource UID will need to be modified